centreon/centreon-documentation/versioned_docs/version-23.10/administration/extensions.md

 ![image](../assets/administration/install-imp-1.png)

-To install all extensions, click on **Install all**:
+To install all extensions, click **Install all**:

 ![image](../assets/administration/install-imp-2.png)

 You can also update all extensions by clicking **Update all**, or manage extension by extension.

-By clicking on the extension, you can access to the description:
+Click an extension to see its description:

 ![image](../assets/administration/extension-popin.png)